tytydraco/yessleep/out/WARNING_DO_NOT_BUY_LITTLE_JANE_SNACK_CAKES.md

 I had to get to my grandad's cabin.
 I thought maybe he would be there with my grandmother.
 It was safer there.
 At least that was the plan.
 Unfortunately though I never made it, I crashed my car near the power station just outside of town.

 I've spent the last week holed up in here with the doors and windows barricaded, living off of granola bars and fruit snacks.
 It was rough.
-On the second night some people tried to break in but I guess I secured it well enough, and they gave up.
+On the second night some people almost broke in but I guess I secured it well enough and they gave up.

 I had tried to find a signal to no avail.
 The first few days was mayhem out there but now there's not a sound.
 Today I noticed I had reception again so I thought I would make this post.